Method

 Then look at today

-Disposition is the live overlay.
-It uses the same four dimensions as Archetype, but it describes how that steadier pattern is leaning today under sleep, stress, recovery, social load, and momentum.
+Disposition is the day-to-day read.
+It uses the same four dimensions as Archetype, but it describes how that steadier baseline is leaning today under sleep, stress, recovery, social load, and momentum.

 Archetype is the baseline.
 Disposition is how that baseline is showing up today.
 The same person can be sharper, warmer, more scattered, more guarded, more practical, or more visionary depending on how the week has gone and what the day is asking of them.